pgmjah/blitz/README.md

-# blitz README
+# Blitz README
-Blitz is a simple web server that let's you play a game where the admin can ask question, and the users can press their button to respond the fastest.
+Blitz is a simple WebApp that can be played over the internet with a video chat, like Zoom.
+The admin can control when questions begin, and people can press their red button when they know the answer.
+The admin can see the list of who buzzed in, in the order they hit the button.

+So, the admin can then ask the users to answer try and answer the question.
+If one fails, then the next can have a turn.

+Turns can be timed, if desired.

 ## Install/Run
 * Global - npm install -g pgmjah-blitz will install as a global node program.
 To run: blitz config.json
 * Local - npm install pgmjah-blitz.
 To run node blitz.js config.json

-## Blitz
+## Run Blitz
 * To run the game client for Blitz go to: http://server:8000/blitz
 * To run the admin for Blitz go to: http://server:8000/blitz/admin